 Total contact hours: 36

 Method of assessment

-Ability to design and implement in a procedural programming language a solution according to a program specification
+2) Design and implement in a procedural programming language a solution according to a program specification;

-Understanding of the principles of the software engineering process
+3) Understand the principles of the software engineering process.